Água Fria de Goiás: Description

-Água Fria is a quiet rural town far from the urban phenomena common to the cities located near Brasília.
-The urban area is made up of one main avenue, unpaved, and some cross streets.
+Água Fria is a quiet rural town, far from the urban phenomena common to the cities located near Brasília.
+The urban area is made up of one main avenue, paved, and some cross streets.
 Along the avenue are the main public services which include the following: post office, telephone station, police station, town hall, health center, community center, tax office, a small library, and some small commercial shops and bars.